Soesah/node-classloader/readme.md

 </pre>

 ## Todo
-- write down demands on code and source folders and packages
 - throw more errors when you write improper classes
 - set up unit testing of a sort.
 - implement crypting